quasarframework/quasar-ui-qcalendar/ui/dev/src/pages/developing/getting-started.md

   - /developing/qcalendartask
 ---

 This section will highlight a number common properties and generalities amongst the various calendars.
-Other, more specific properties will be discussed in their respective sections.
+Other, more specific properties will be discussed in their respective calendar sections.

 ## Timestamp